Green Party of Canada candidates in the 2006 Canadian federal election: David Michael Carey (Winnipeg North)

-Carey has served in the Canadian military, and holds diploma certification as a welder/fitter and an aircraft maintenance engineer.
-He moved to Manitoba from Ontario in the early 2000s (decade), and worked for Air Canada at the time of the election (Winnipeg Free Press, 2 January 2006).
-He was planning to build an "eco-friendly rammed-earth tire home" in 2006.
+David Michael Carey has served in the Canadian military, and holds diploma certification as a welder/fitter and an aircraft maintenance engineer.
+He moved to Manitoba from Ontario in the early 2000s, and worked for Air Canada at the time of the election (Winnipeg Free Press, 2 January 2006).
+Carey was planning to build an "eco-friendly rammed-earth tire home" in 2006.
 He received 779 votes (2.86%), finishing fourth against New Democratic Party incumbent Judy Wasylycia-Leis.
 He campaigned for the leadership of the Green Party of Manitoba in November 2006, and lost to Andrew Basham.